dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 encoded in a myriad of ways, banning information leads to [illegal numbers] and other absurdities.

-> "Any piece of digital information is representable as a number;
+> Any piece of digital information is representable as a number;
 > consequently, if communicating a specific set of information is
 > illegal in some way, then the number may be illegal as well."
 >